 travel advice and seek local advice about any areas that you should avoid.

 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 If you see anything suspicious, make sure you report it to the crew.

 - Crimes like drink spiking, sexual assault and robbery can occur aboard cruise ships.
 Excessive consumption of alcohol can make you more vulnerable.
 See

 Take responsibility for your personal safety on board.
 Participate in the safety drills and take the time to remember the evacuation points and procedures.
 Often these will be posted on the back of your cabin door.
 Cruise lines will typically hold passenger safety briefing sessions prior to departure.
 All guests are expected to attend the briefing.

 In the event of an emergency, the crew members are trained to respond effectively to ensure passenger safety.
 Follow all instructions from them.

 - Take sensible precautions to protect your valuables, such as using the ship's safe.
 Report any theft promptly to the crew.

-report a lost or stolen passport online or to the
+report your lost or stolen passport online or contact your